osama-git05/active-directory-attack-detection-lab/README.md

 # Active Directory Domain Services

-The following server roles were installed:
+The following roles were installed:

-* Active Directory Domain Services
+- Active Directory Domain Services
-* DNS Server
+- DNS Server

-DC01 was then promoted to a Domain Controller.

-A new Active Directory forest was created:
+DC01 was promoted to a Domain Controller and a new forest was created:

 ```text
 DNS Domain: adlab.test